 Each June, a statewide survey is conducted at 560 preselected locations in 28 counties.
-The data collected is calculated into a seat belt usage rate using a formula approved by the National Highway Traffic Safety Administration.
-Data collection locations are selected from counties that represent 85 percent of the state's vehicle occupant fatalities.
+The data collected is calculated into a seat belt usage rate using a formula approved by the National Highway Traffic Safety Administration, Data collection locations are selected from counties that represent 85% of the state's vehicle occupant fatalities.
 While the data collection plan is the same each year for consistency, NHTSA guidelines require survey sites to be re-selected every five years based on updated fatality data.
-The 2018 survey is the first survey using updated survey sites since Missouri's new survey methodology started in 2013.
-The target for this measure is updated annually in October for the next calendar year.
-This target is established as the current national average.
+The 2019 survey is the second survey using updated survey sites since Missouri's new survey methodology started in 2013, and remains consistent with the 2018 results.
+The target for this measure is established as the current national average, which includes both primary seat belt law states and secondary law states.